 And, don’t forget to SUBSCRIBE to the blog so you never miss a recipe.
 Scroll below the recipe or in our side bar to become a Veganosity subscriber.

 - 1 yellow bell pepper seeds removed and chopped

 - 1 jalapeno pepper seeds removed and chopped

 - 60 oz cans of Great Northern white beans drained and rinsed well

 - 1 quart no-chicken or regular vegetable broth

 - 3 to 5 cups water If you like a thick chili, start with 3 cups of water and add more as necessary.

 - 1 tbsp ground sea salt or to taste

-- 1 17 oz can of jackfruit in water Drained, rinsed well, and shredded
+- 16 oz jackfruit in water Drained well and shredded (See Note)

 - 1/2 cup chopped cilantro